 In terms of functionalities, Ooma offers more than 50 features in its starter pricing plans, including unlimited calls, a virtual receptionist, a toll-free number, and access to its mobile application.

-The virtual receptionist is the stand-out here, as it will automatically answer all calls to your primary phone number.
+The virtual receptionist is the stand-out here, as it automatically answers all calls to your primary phone number.
 You can use the virtual receptionist to craft personalized messages in multiple languages, redirect customers to the appropriate department, and more.

 - Call forwarding